abhishek9909/Height_Find_Pipeline/README.md

 # Height_Find_Pipeline
-A simple repo that can help find height of an individual
+A simple repo that can help find height of an individual using AI and computer vision

 # Tags:
 - Artificial Intelligence. (for SEO)